jcponce/complex/function-plotter/README.md

 * Basic arithmetic operators: "+  -  *  /" for combining various complex numbers
 * Constants: "<a,b>" for defining a complex number (a,b) from two real-values.
 * Pre-Defined Constants: "pi, e, a, b" for using common constants.
 The constants "a" and "b" will take on the value of the real and complex part of the point in the complex plane.
+* Animated Parameters:
-* Animated Parameter: "t" can be used in place of a real value to provide some animation to your plot.
+  * "t" can be used in place of a real value to provide some animation to your plot.
 It slowly oscillates between -1 and 1.
+  * "s" is a real value chaging at a constant rate over time.
+It will be reset every time you update the expression in the input.

 ## Available functions